Bundy standoff: History

-In 1848, as part of the Treaty of Guadalupe Hidalgo, the United States purchased from Mexico land that is now the southwestern region of the United States.
+In 1848, as part of the Treaty of Guadalupe Hidalgo, which officially ended the American-Mexican War of 1846-1848, land that is now the southwestern region of the United States was acquired from Mexico.
 Since then, the government has continuously owned land in what is now Nevada, including the Bunkerville Allotment.
 The Nevada Territory was partitioned in 1861 from the Utah Territory, and became a state in 1864.
 The original settlers in the 1840s and 1850s were Mormons from Utah and southern small-time farmers and ranchers from Louisiana, Arkansas, and Mississippi.
 After the end of the American Civil War, much of the land was settled by rural farmers, squatters and small-time cattle ranchers from Oklahoma, Texas, Arkansas, Louisiana, Missouri and Kansas, escaping from the post–Civil War Reconstruction and the associated violence and displacement.
 Since 1934 federal rangelands in Nevada have been managed principally by either the Bureau of Land Management or its predecessor, the United States Grazing Service, or the United States Forest Service.
 As of 2010, 47.8 million acres (more than two-thirds of Nevada's 70.3 million acres) were managed by the BLM.
 Throughout the nation, the BLM manages nearly 18,000 grazing permits and leases, of which about 700 are in Nevada.
 The season of use and the details of forage are stipulated in permits and leases; thus federal control can be exerted on the land used for grazing.